What Are People's Actual Utility Functions in Budget Aggregation?: Experimental Setup

-Our study was conducted via online polls with participants recruited by a well-established Internet Panel company with a large reservoir of participants.
-The polls were available in English and the participants' native language.
-A total of \textbf{623} unique individuals participated, completing \textbf{950} polls instances in total.
-At our request, the company prioritized re-engaging individuals who had participated in previous polls and ensured a demographically representative sample for each poll of approximately 40 participants.
-Participants received points redeemable for money based on poll length, but the incentive was not tied to truthfulness.
+\paragraph{Conducting the polls} We recruited over $2000$ subjects for all polls combined.
+Subjects were recruited by Panel4All, a well-established Internet Panel company with a large reservoir of participants, who is often used to conduct political opinion polls.
+At our request, the company prioritized re-engaging individuals who had participated in previous polls.
+They also aimed to ensure a demographically representative sample for each poll.
+A total of $1068$ subjects successfully passed the alertness checks across all surveys in which they participated.